At every stage of life, there is always learning.

 Please share with us in the comment section below.

-And please know that as you share your story, you are inspiring others to do the same.
+Know that as you share your story, you are inspiring others to do the same.

 Your choice to be intentionally vulnerable is a powerful healing act, for yourself and others.